 Rounding out our 2019 list of the best insurance companies to work for is Austin-based workers’ compensation provider Texas Mutual gets its highest ratings for great coworkers (4.1 stars) and equal opportunities for women and men (also 4.1 stars).
 This company also stands out because of its 3.9-star rating for internal learning opportunities.

 Companies with ratings and reviews from at least 50 current or former US-based employees are eligible for this list.
-This data was updated on June 10, 2019.
+Data accurate as of June 10, 2019.